sandy9999/compass/README.md

   - `test_compass_ring` is a reference Compass client/server built on Ring ORAM.
   - `test_compass_accuracy` is a variant that leaks access pattern.
 This is for faster accuracy estimation.
   - `test_compass_tp` is a variant that keeps sending queries.
 This is for throughput experiments.
+  - `config/config_ring.json` contains the parameter configuration for each of the evaluated dataset.
 - **`third_party/`**: Contains third-party libraries utilized by Compass and baseline implementations.